ndd21/PHYS281/docs/demo-matplotlib.md

-The plotting functions within Matplotlib are found within the [`pyplot`](https://matplotlib.org/3.3.1/api/_as_gen/matplotlib.pyplot.html#module-matplotlib.pyplot) submodule, which is often imported using the alias:
+The plotting functions within Matplotlib are found within the [`pyplot`](https://matplotlib.org/3.3.1/api/_as_gen/matplotlib.pyplot.html#module-matplotlib.pyplot) submodule, which is often imported using the @(alias):

 ```python
 from matplotlib import pyplot as plt